matibilkis/vans/README.md

 # VANS
 Simulation of noisy is thought to be included.
+Considering

  ## Things that are patched and better solutions are welcome
 Rule 5 of utilities.simplifier, we use sympy.solve to reduce many consecutive 1-qubit unitary gates to Rz Rx Rz, but this solution is not very elegant.